What is DNS filtering?

 DNS filtering meets the requirements of or can help satisfy the policies of:

-DNS filtering also protects company productivity by preventing employees from visiting recreational websites.
+A DNS blocker protects company productivity by preventing employees from visiting recreational websites.
 These websites are sometimes low quality and pose high cyber risk to your organization.
 Adversaries use low quality websites as vectors to target employee credentials, sensitive data, and intellectual property.
 Companies can block access to recreational websites to prevent employees from squandering time on sites that are unrelated to their work tasks.
 Time-based DNS filtering gives businesses the versatility to schedule filter rules at specific time intervals, such as prohibiting social media websites during company operating hours.
-DNS filtering tools mitigate your organization's risk of a cyberattack, while helping your employees champion productivity and prevent workplace distraction.
+DNS filtering tools mitigate your organization’s risk of a cyberattack, while helping your employees champion productivity and prevent workplace distraction.

 Easy to deploy and lightweight, protecting your business at the DNS level has never been easier with Malwarebytes DNS Filtering to give your organization the control to block harmful websites and malicious content.
 Learn more on Nebula cloud-based security platform or how you can defend your business’ web connections and collaborations within third-party environments from web-based cyberattacks.
 Malwarebytes DNS Filtering aligns with your internet access policies (IAP) to support your team’s mission-critical endpoint security strategy and enhance your cybersecurity posture.